So you want to choose the best character color palette?

 If you take a look at our characters in the commercial animation section of our website, you’ll realize that our primary focus is to design well-colored characters that aspire to make a deep connection with the client.

 This character has been designed based on the Razi Insurance brand mascot to convey the following traits:

-- White: White color triggers reliability, virtue and health which are regarded as the main characteristics of an insurance company.
+- White: White color triggers reliability, virtue, and health, which are regarded as the main characteristics of an insurance company.

-- Dark Blue — Dark blue stands for professionalism, security and formality which act as the brand expertise
+- Dark Blue — Dark blue stands for professionalism, security, and formality, which act as the brand expertise

-- Accent colors like dark brown and black show the agility and flexibility of the character
+- Accent colors like dark brown and black show the agility and flexibility of the character.

-Whether you’re a marketing agency that aspire to influence the clients or a brand that is thinking of designing an exclusive mascot, choosing a well-balanced color palette can play a huge role in conveying the most important messages.
+Whether you’re a marketing agency that aspires to influence the clients or a brand that is thinking of designing an exclusive mascot, choosing a well-balanced color palette can play a huge role in conveying the most important messages.
 This article will help you make sense of an appropriate color palette for the characters and some of the best tips and tricks that can turn the brand image upside down.